 Your sales reps probably hear comparisons to competing businesses frequently.
 Leverage that as intel on what your competitors are doing, and find ways to stand out from them.

-Holding these pipeline review meetings are necessary to keeping an eye on your team’s progress and the health of your pipeline.
-Not only will you keep in touch with your deals, you’ll bring your sales team together by having them collaborate too.
+Holding these pipeline review meetings is necessary to keep an eye on your team’s progress and the health of your pipeline.
+Not only will you keep in touch with your deals, but you’ll bring your sales team together by having them collaborate too.

 Now you have the tools to start planning your own and get everyone up to speed.
-Take the lead of your sales process and introduce review meetings to your entire team.
+Take the lead over your sales process and introduce review meetings to your entire team.